hdeeza/Hotel-website-mobile/README.md

 -A footer with additional links, logo and information.

 ## Live-Demo
--Check out the live Demo of the Project:[LiveDemo](https://travel-mobile-view-desktop.onrender.com)
+-Check out the live Demo of the Project:[LiveDemo](https://hotel-website-mobile-ham3.onrender.com) -check out the loom video

 ## Technologies Used